Davis-Monthan Air Force Base Guide

 - Contact the Housing Management Office when you have PCS orders to the base; you’ll get information on signing up for waiting lists, how to apply for on-base housing, and base policies for living in privatized housing.
 Call the HMO at 520-228-3687.

 - Single and unaccompanied troops PCSing to the base should contact their gaining unit Command Support Staff to learn what options are available for on-base quarters or off-base accommodations.

 - Depending on rank and time-in-service, some junior troops may be required to live on base, while others may be authorized BAH to live in the local community.

 Temporary lodging at Davis-Monthan is provided by The Inn on Davis-Monthan, with reservations available 24 hours a day, 7 days a week by phone (520-228-3309.)

-Reservations can also be made on a space-available basis up to 120 days in advance of the arrival date, for up to three-night stays.
+Reservations can also be made on a space-available basis up to 120 days before the arrival date for up to three-night stays.

-If you are traveling on orders, it’s best to make reservations in advance, especially during peak PCS season, peak training times, etc. Pet-friendly facilities may not be available; call in advance to learn what your options are.
+If you are traveling on orders, making reservations in advance is best, especially during peak PCS season, peak training times, etc. Pet-friendly facilities may not be available; call in advance to learn your options.